RobertLippai/brickset-tracker-frontend/README.md

 * **Robust Data Fetching & Error Handling:** Uses `axios` for API calls, includes loading states, and gracefully falls back to placeholder data if the API is unavailable.
 * **Responsive Design:** Works on both desktop and mobile, featuring a collapsible hamburger menu.
 * **Component-Based Architecture:** Reusable components for the Navbar, Footer, Hero Section, Set List and cards.
+* **Deployment:** Continuous Deployment with **Vercel**.
+Every push automatically triggers a new production build and deployment.
+Vercel's rewrite feature is used to proxy backend API calls.

 ## Tech Stack
 * Vue 3